How to Fix Overworked Watercolor Paper

 Glazing can help soften harsh lines and add depth to the overall painting.
 The best way to avoid an overworked painting is by planning ahead and being mindful of each brushstroke.
 It can be helpful to practice on smaller canvases before tackling a larger project.

-Surprise facts: Can You Use Acrylic Paint on Your Nails
+Surprise facts: Can You Use Copic Markers on Watercolor Paper

 When working on a painting, take breaks often so that you can step back and assess your progress.
 It’s also important to have realistic expectations for your project – sometimes less is more!